daniel-rogers-gh/seetm-test/README.md

 The key pair for the instances will be downloaded to `seetm-test/aws-private.pem`

-Approximate running time is xx minutes.
+Approximate provisioning time is 8 minutes.

 #### Workstation configuration